muztabafuad/BeTogether/README.md

 Getting started
 ------------------------
-Step 1 - Download or clone the source code of #GroupSenseTogether.
+Step 1 - Download or clone the source code of #BeTogether.

 Step 2 - Download [Android Studio](https://developer.android.com/studio/)
-Start android Studio and open the #GroupSenseTogether project by selecting the directory wherein is placed #GroupSenseTogether.
+Start android Studio and open the #BeTogether project by selecting the directory wherein is placed #BeTogether.
 All dependencies are located in the file "build.gradle".

 Step 3 - Download the following java library:
 * [Weka-Android](https://github.com/Yifan-DU/Weka-Android/blob/master/dist/weka-stable-3.8.1-SNAPSHOT.jar) (version
 3.8.1 is preferred)

-Place the jar file that just has been downloaded into the "app/libs" folder of the #GroupSenseTogether app directory, through Windows Explorer or Mac Finder.
+Place the jar file that just has been downloaded into the "app/libs" folder of the #BeTogether app directory, through Windows Explorer or Mac Finder.
 Then open "Project" files view in android on the left side of Android Studio, find the "libs" folder, right click the "weka-stable-3.8.1-SNAPSHOT.jar" file, and select "Add as Library".

 Running on the mobile phone: